Angina pectoris - causes, Symptoms, Treatment

 Stable Angina: It is controlled with the help of lifestyle measures and medication, and therefore, control of the amount of physical activity and managing stress are necessary for the patient.

-Unstable Angina: is an acute condition that requires immediate treatment in order to prevent damage to the heart.
+Unstable Angina: Is an acute condition that requires immediate treatment in order to prevent damage to the heart.

 Variant Angina: Responsive to vasodilators, such as nitrate or calcium channel blockers.

-Microvascular Angina: It can be much trickier to diagnose because of the location of the problem in the smaller vessels, and the assessment must, therefore, cover the entire complexity of symptoms and medical history.
+Microvascular Angina: It can be much trickier to diagnose because of the location of the problem in the smaller blood vessels, and the assessment must, therefore, cover the entire complexity of symptoms and medical history.

-Risk Factors for Angina Pectoris
+Risk Factors of Angina Pectoris

 Several risk factors cause angina pectoris, that are: